 Try these techniques to give yourself a massage

 Watch a show or read something inspiring.
-Does your brain need a break-- try comedy or fantasy?
-Are you feeling stuck in a rut at work-- let your brain learn something new and different from what it usually works on.
+Does your brain need a break?
+Then try some comedy or fantasy.
+Are you feeling stuck in a rut at work?
+Give your brain something new to learn that is different from what you usually works on.

 Clean/organize if clutter stresses you out.
 Organize your workspace to make it feel more inviting.
 Clear off your desk (and your computer desktop!)